-With eSecure, SAFLOK can offer the opportunity to upgrade guest security to properties who may otherwise lack the immediate capital to do so.
-The combination of an advanced front desk system, top-of-the-line locks and affordable monthly pricing truly demonstrates that SAFLOK delivers access management solutions based on customer needs.8 battery-powered or, less frequently, hardwired locks, a host computer and terminals, keypuncher, and special entry cards which are used as keys.
+According to Ray Ellis, a former operations consultant to the American Hotel & Motel Association, January 1, 1997, is the hallmark date for Sheraton, Hilton Hotels, and Holiday Inn to implement electronic-locking systems.
+He added that Quality Inns, Hotels & Suites, Days Inns of America, Super 8 Motels and Howard Johnson Franchise Systems are planning similar mandates for their properties.7 battery-powered or, less frequently, hardwired locks, a host computer and terminals, keypuncher, and special entry cards which are used as keys.
 The host computer generates the combinations for the locks, cancels the old ones and keeps track of master keying systems.
 The front desk staff uses at least one computer terminal to register the guest and an accompanying keypuncher to produce the card.
 An electronic locking system allows the hotel to issue a "fresh" key to each guest.
-When the guest inserts his or her key into the door, the lock's intelligent microchip scans the combination punched on the key and accepts it as the new, valid combination for the door, registering all previous combinations unacceptable.9
+When the guest inserts his or her key into the door, the lock's intelligent microchip scans the combination punched on the key and accepts it as the new, valid combination for the door, registering all previous combinations unacceptable.8

-Usually one of two lock systems is used-the hard-key system or the electronic key system.
+Usually one of two different lock systems is used-the hard-key system or the electronic key system.
 Hard-key systems consist of the traditional large key that fits into a keyhole in a lock; preset tumblers inside the lock are turned by the designated key.
 The electronic key system is composed of: